graemerocher/micronaut-oraclecloud-workshop/lab_deployment/lab_deployment.md

 ### Gradle

 To deploy a container to OCIR via Gradle your `build.gradle` first needs to be configured.
-The example presented in this workshop has already been configured with the following entries:
+Add the following to `build.gradle`:

     <copy>
     dockerBuild {